davcarbajal32/Cal-Poly-Pomona-Transit-Data-Base-System/README.md

 -Display the weekly schedule of a given driver.

--Add a driver.

--Add a bus.
+-Add a driver or bus.

 -Delete a bus.